Polymer-Enforced Crystallization of a Eutectic Binary Hard Sphere Mixture

-In the present paper we circumvent sedimentation by investigating a binary mixture of buoyancy matched microgel particles.
-Exploiting observations made earlier on HS, copolymer micelles and binary HS \cite{Pham2002Science,Chen2003PRE,Eckert2002PRL}, vitrification, on the other hand, is suppressed and crystallization is enforced by adding a short chained, non-adsorbing polymer.
-By adding polymer we move from HS to attractive HS (AHS), which, in principle, may significantly alter the phase behavior and crystallization kinetics \cite{Gast1984JCIS, Lekkerkerker1992PRL, Poon2000JPCM, Poon2002JPCM, Romero2004SM, Anderson2005Nature, Buzzacarro2007PRL, Zykova2010JCP}.
-For the present case, however, we may state that the phase diagram type for binary AHS at this size ratio is identical to that of the corresponding HS system.
-For the first time we demonstrate a eutectic solidification process over the full range of compositions for a binary mixture of size ratio $\Gamma= 0.785$.
-We observe simultaneous precipitation of $S$- and $L$-crystals and give a preliminary account of their crystallization kinetics.
-As both species own a large polydispersity, we are, in addition, able to also observe intra-species fractionation from the superposition of individual Bragg reflections.
-Further analysis suggests that the conversion efficiency is controlled by both the sample specific polydispersity and the polymer-induced mobility enhancement.
+In the present paper we avoid sedimentation using a binary mixture of buoyancy matched microgel particles.
+We further exploit earlier observations on a variety of systems, in which both vitrification can be suppressed \cite{Pham2002Science, Chen2003PRE, Eckert2002PRL} and crystallization be accelerated \cite{Smits1990PT} by adding a short chained, non adsorbing polymer.
+Doing so, one moves from HS to attractive HS (AHS), which in principle may significantly alter both phase behaviour and crystallization kinetics \cite{Gast1984JCIS, Lekkerkerker1992PRL, Poon2000JPCM, Poon2002JPCM, Romero2004SM, Anderson2005Nature, Buzzacarro2007PRL, Zykova2010JCP}.
+However, using a binary AHS mixture at a size ratio of $\Gamma = 0.785$ we here give the first demonstration of the simultaneous precipitation of $S$- and $L$-crystals over the full range of compositions.
+Thus, we recover the zero miscibility eutectic solidification process expected for pure HS.
+Moreover, we provide experimental support for the theoretically expected additional \emph{intra}-species fractionation \cite{Fasolo2005JCP} and give a preliminary account of the crystallization kinetics.
+Further analysis suggests that the final degrees of crystallization as well as the time dependent conversion rates are controlled by both the polydispersity and the polymer-supported ability to form suitable composition fluctuations.